CRG-CNAG/robustica/README.md

     Contains handy functions to quickly create or access example datasets.

+A more user-friendly documentation can be found at https://crg-cnag.github.io/robustica/.

 ## Requirements
 In brackets, versions of packages used to revelop `robustica`.
 - `numpy` (1.19.2)